DelroyGayle/Biblia-Posters-PP5/README.md

 ## Acknowledgements
 + Code Institute's Boutique Ado Walkthrough Project upon which this project is modelled upon.
-+ Code Institute's Tutor Support for the great patience towards me with my myriad of issues.
++ Code Institute's Tutor Support for their great patience towards me with my myriad of issues.
 Thank You!